isomerpages/govtech-gobusiness-main/pages/ipgrow/baker-tilly-singapore.md

 <a name='industry-focus'></a>
 ### Industry focus

- - Valuation (with IA/IP considerations),Patent Agent Service
+ - Valuation (with IA/IP considerations), Patent Agent Service

 ---
 <a name='office-locations'></a>